borisdj/EFCore.BulkExtensions/README.md

 After Insert is done to first table, we need Id-s (if using Option 1) that were generated in Db because they are FK(ForeignKey) in second table.<br>
 It is implemented with [OUTPUT](https://docs.microsoft.com/en-us/sql/t-sql/queries/output-clause-transact-sql) as part of MERGE Query, so in this case even the Insert is not done directly to TargetTable but to TempTable and then Merged with TargetTable.<br>
 When used Id-s will be updated in entitiesList, and if *PreserveInsertOrder* is set to *false* then entitiesList will be cleared and reloaded.<br>
+**SetOutputNonIdentityColumns** used only when *SetOutputIdentity* is set to true, and if this remains True (which is default) all columns are reloaded from Db.<br>
+When changed to false only Identity column is loaded to reduce load back from DB for efficiency.<br>
 Example of *SetOutputIdentity* with parent-child FK related tables:
 ```C#
 int numberOfEntites = 1000;